 );

 Custom factories are registered after the built-in ones.
 If you register a handler for an exception class that already has a built-in handler, your handler replaces it.
+When no exact match exists, the registry selects the most specific registered ancestor — so a custom handler for a parent exception class won’t shadow a more specific built-in handler (or vice versa).

 Throwing Errors from Operations